glyif/shellfish/README.md

   ### Expected Output

-  Failed checks are output in RED:
+  Failed checks are output in RED, passed checks are output in GREEN.
+ALL errors written to stderr are output for all instances.
   - ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `[FAIL]`
-  Passed checks are output in GREEN:
   - ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) `[PASS]`
-  Error messages written to stderr are output for all instances of errors for your personal review

 ## Errors